Stock market today: Wall Street falls as the vise tightens from rising yields in the bond market

-NEW YORK (AP) — U.S. stocks are slipping Thursday as the clamps tighten on Wall Street from rising yields in the bond market.
+NEW YORK (AP) — U.S. stocks slipped Thursday after the clamps tightened on Wall Street from rising yields in the bond market.

-The S&P 500 was 0.7% lower in afternoon trading and on track to break a four-day winning streak, its longest since August.

-The stock market has largely been taking its cue from the bond market recently, and weak results announced in the afternoon for an auction of 30-year Treasury bonds sent yields of all kinds of Treasurys higher.
+The stock market has largely been taking its cue from the bond market recently, and weak results announced in the afternoon for an auction of 30-year Treasury bonds sent yields higher on all kinds of Treasurys.
 Higher yields can knock down prices for stocks, all else equal, and slow the economy by making borrowing more expensive.

 Yields had already been on the rise in the morning following a report that showed inflation at the consumer level was a touch higher last month than economists expected.
-That raises worries about the Federal Reserve keeping its main interest rate high for a long time, as it tries to undercut inflation by knocking down investment prices and slowing the economy.
+That raises worries about the Federal Reserve keeping its main interest rate high for a long time, as it tries to drive down inflation.

-The inflation report, though, also had some encouraging nuggets for financial markets underneath the surface.
-After ignoring prices for food and fuel, which Fed officials see as a better predictor of where inflation is heading, prices that consumers had to pay last month were in line with expectations.
+The inflation report also had some encouraging nuggets for financial markets underneath the surface.
+After ignoring prices for food and fuel, which Fed officials see as a better predictor of where inflation may be heading, prices that consumers had to pay last month were in line with expectations.
 They also continued to decelerate from earlier months.

-The big jump for the 10-year Treasury yield since the summer has pulled mortgage rates to their highest levels since the turn of the millennium, and such moves could slow the economy without requiring more hikes by the Fed.
+The big jump for the 10-year Treasury yield since the summer has pulled mortgage rates to their highest levels since the turn of the millennium, and such moves could continue to slow the economy and hopefully inflation without requiring more hikes by the Fed.

 Nothing in Thursday’s inflation report should sway the Fed one way or the other when it comes to what it will do on Nov.
 1, when it announces its next move on interest rates, said Seema Shah, chief global strategist at Principal Asset Management.
 She called the data “reassuringly uneventful.”